Gurry-12/sql-bootcamp-practice/README.md

-## SQL Zero to Hero
+# SQL Zero to Hero

-📌 Overview
+## Overview
 This repository contains structured SQL practice and exercises completed as part of an intensive SQL bootcamp.
-The goal is to build strong foundations in relational databases and querying for backend and data-focused roles.

-🎯 Objectives

-Master core SQL syntax

-Write complex joins and subqueries

-Perform aggregations and data analysis

-Understand indexing and query optimization basics

-Build production-ready query thinking

-🧱 Topics Covered

-SELECT statements

-Filtering (WHERE, BETWEEN, IN, LIKE)

-Sorting and Limiting

-Aggregate Functions (COUNT, SUM, AVG, MIN, MAX)

-GROUP BY & HAVING

-Joins (INNER, LEFT, RIGHT, FULL)

-Subqueries

-Constraints

-Indexing Basics

-🗂 Repository Structure
-/basics
-/aggregations
-/joins
-/subqueries
-/constraints
-/advanced_queries
-/datasets

-🛠 Tools Used

-PostgreSQL / MySQL

-pgAdmin / MySQL Workbench

-VS Code

-🚀 Why This Matters

-SQL is a foundational skill for backend engineering, data engineering, and machine learning pipelines.
-This repository focuses on writing clean, readable, and optimized queries — not just solving exercises.
+The focus is on building strong foundations in relational databases and writing clean, efficient queries for backend and data-driven roles.

+---

+## Objectives
+- Master core SQL syntax
+- Write complex joins and subqueries
+- Perform aggregations and grouped analysis
+- Understand constraints and indexing fundamentals
+- Develop production-ready query thinking

+---

+## Topics Covered

+### Fundamentals
+- SELECT statements
+- WHERE, BETWEEN, IN, LIKE
+- ORDER BY
+- LIMIT / OFFSET

+### Aggregations
+- COUNT, SUM, AVG, MIN, MAX
+- GROUP BY
+- HAVING

+### Joins
+- INNER JOIN
+- LEFT JOIN
+- RIGHT JOIN
+- FULL OUTER JOIN

+### Advanced Queries
+- Subqueries
+- Nested queries
+- Conditional logic (CASE)
+- Data constraints
+- Basic indexing concepts

+---

+## Repository Structure

+sql-zero-to-hero/
+│
+├── basics/
+├── aggregations/
+├── joins/
+├── subqueries/
+├── constraints/
+├── advanced_queries/
+├── datasets/
+└── notes/

+Each module contains:
+- `problem.sql`
+- `solution.sql`
+- Optional `notes.md` explaining concepts and learnings

+---

+## Tools Used
+- PostgreSQL / MySQL
+- pgAdmin / MySQL Workbench
+- VS Code

+---

+## Why This Repository Exists
+SQL is a core skill for backend engineering, data engineering, and analytics roles.
+This repository is structured to move beyond basic syntax and focus on clarity, optimization, and real-world query design.

+---

+## Progress Tracking
+This repository will be continuously updated as new concepts and practice problems are completed.